 \subsection{Passivity-ensured control}

 We employ a passivity layer at the output of the RL agent to guarantee the control passivity, as illustrated in Fig.~\ref{fig:method-framework}.c.
-The passivity layer contains two filtering actions to satisfy the \textit{tank} and \textit{flow conditions} defined in Section~\ref{subsection:Passivity}.
+The passivity layer contains two filtering actions to satisfy the \textit{energy budget} and \textit{energy flow} conditions defined in Section~\ref{subsection:Passivity}.
 We ensure the \textit{flow condition} \cite{shahriari2019power} by limiting the rate at which the controller can inject energy into the system through the introduction of the scaling variable

 It is defined as the ratio between the maximal allowed energy flow $\powtankLOW$ and the originally calculated flow $\dot{E}_{T}$, resulting in a new formulation of the energy flow